-Miliaria crystallina is the most common and mildest form of heat rash.
+This is the most common and mildest form of heat rash.
 If you have miliaria crystallina, you’ll notice small clear or white bumps filled with fluid on the surface of your skin.
-These bumps are bubbles of sweat.
-The bumps often burst.
+These bumps are bubbles of sweat that often burst.

 Contrary to popular belief, this type of heat rash doesn’t itch and shouldn’t be painful.
-Miliaria crystallina is more common in young babies than in adults.
+Miliaria crystallina is more common in young infants than in adults.

-Miliaria rubra, or prickly heat, is more common in adults than in children and babies.
-Miliaria rubra is known to cause more discomfort than miliaria crystalline because it occurs deeper in the outer layer of the skin, or the epidermis.
+This type, or “prickly heat,” is more common in adults than in children and babies.
+Miliaria rubra is known to cause more discomfort than miliaria crystallina because it occurs deeper in the outer layer of the skin.

 Miliaria rubra occurs in hot or humid conditions and may cause: